smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 From what we could tell the normal .NET objects were being wrapped by what looked like a <code>PSObject</code>.
-In our earlier debugging it was impossible to see when it was happening from a normal PowerShell prompt since as soon as the object was outputted it would only show the base object.
+In our earlier debugging it was impossible to see when it was happening from a normal PowerShell prompt since as soon as the object was printed it would only show the base object.
 Detecting when the case happened in code also proved to be troublesome because you could not see the wrapping type or output when it was present.
-The only way to reliably reproduce this case was to attempt to serialize it by passing it to the .NET class doing the serialization.
+The only way to reliably reproduce this the bad content was to call .NET class to serialize it.

 The Solution
 ===============================================================================